kubegems/kubegems/deploy/README.md

 sudo kind create cluster --name kubegems --kubeconfig ${HOME}/.kube/config
 ```

-or you can use below config to quick setup a faster kind cluster.
+or you can use below config to quick setup a kind cluster.

 ```sh
 cat <<EOF | tee kind-tmp.yaml